Basic Embroidery Stitches For Small Flowers

 Don't worry about making mistakes.
 Take a deep breath.
 Here's the secret: you can start with a handful of simple stitches.

-- a 6-8 inch embroidery hoop
+- ✓ A 6–8 inch embroidery hoop

-- a size 7-9 embroidery needle
+- ✓ A size 7–9 embroidery needle

-- embroidery floss, choose a few favourite colours
+- ✓ Embroidery floss — choose a few favourite colours

-- a sharp pair of small scissors
+- ✓ A sharp pair of small scissors

-- a 10 inch square of cotton fabric
+- ✓ A 10 inch square of cotton fabric

-Stitch 1: Lazy Daisy (Your instant petal)
+Lazy Daisy (Your Instant Petal)

 This stitch is exactly what it sounds like.
 It's cheerful, it's easy-going, and it's probably the most common stitch used for flowers.
 Why?
 Because it makes a perfect little petal shape all in one go.

-- How to use it: You can arrange five or six in a circle (like in the photo!) to create a classic daisy.
+Arrange five or six in a circle (like in the photo!) to create a classic daisy.

-- Play with it: Use a single stitch for a tiny leaf or a tulip bud.
+Use a single stitch for a tiny leaf or a tulip bud.
 Or, stitch them in a line on either side of a stem to make a sprig of lavender.

 This is one of my all-time favorite stitches for adding quick, pretty details.
 It's proof that you don't need complicated stitches to make something special.